jcsaezal/panbuild/README.md

 To avoid typing these somewhat long commands over and over again to see what a particular final document looks like, we could turn to the [GNU Make tool][make].
 A very nice feature of [GNU Make][make] is that it enables the user to define various _targets_, which, in the context of Pandoc, could be used to represent the various final documents we may want to generate from our source document (e.g., Markdown).
 Unfortunately, getting familiar with the syntax of build files in this tool (called _Makefiles_) takes some time, especially for users that do not typically rely on command-line tools.

 To overcome this issue, while still offering the _target_ abstraction to the user, Panbuild relies on the YAML language to define build files.
 Notably, most Pandoc users are already familiar with this language, since it allows them to define [Pandoc variables](https://pandoc.org/MANUAL.html#variables-set-by-pandoc) in our document sources via [YAML metadata blocks](https://pandoc.org/MANUAL.html#yaml_metadata_block).
-This fact, coupled with the simplicity of the [language syntax](http://docs.ansible.com/ansible/latest/reference_appendices/YAMLSyntax.html), makes YAML a suitable choice for the definition of build files for Panbuild.
+This fact, coupled with the simplicity of the [language syntax](https://learn.getgrav.org/advanced/yaml), makes YAML a suitable choice for the definition of build files for Panbuild.

 ### Syntax of build files

-Now, Let us go back to our example to describe the syntax of Panbuild's build files.
-The following sample YAML code defines the necessary targets to build the various final documents that we want to generate from our Markdown code:
+Now, let us go back to our example to describe the syntax of Panbuild's build files.
+The following sample YAML code contains the necessary information for Panbuild to build the various final documents from our Markdown code with Pandoc:

 ```yaml
 pandoc_common: